idealius/transpose_covid_timeseries/readme.md

 - Congo Braz sanitized to "Congo", Congo Kinshasa sanitized to "Democratic Republic of Congo" to be consistant with contact tracing csv

 ### Superficial Bugs
-Bonaire and surrounding islands incorrectly interpreted US territories like Guam, Virgin Islands, etc. aren't accounted for correctly Bosnia and other territories are not handled correctly, a full list is outputted during processing Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's lat and lon I believe the Diamond Princess shows up in state data
+Bonaire and surrounding islands incorrectly interpreted.

+US territories like Guam, Virgin Islands, etc. aren't accounted for correctly.

+Bosnia and other territories are not handled correctly, a full list is outputted during processing and listed below in the limitations section.

+Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's lat and lon

 ### Potential Enhancements
-Add scripts for rate conversion / transposing counties Add arguments for different data transformation options Add better column interpretation (quotes with or without commas) Consolidate/refactor files with shared functions
+Add scripts for rate conversion / transposing counties

+Add arguments for different data transformation options

+Add better column interpretation (quotes with or without commas)

+Consolidate/refactor files with shared functions

 ### Limitations